v0xyc0n/SecCollec/README.md

 ## Bug Bounty

 _Companies rewarding the reporting of vulnerabilities.
-(Be very caerful when Pentesting without Permission To Attack: Most of these companies define a very specific scope, activities out-of-scope can result in legal action!)_
+(Be very careful when pentesting without Permission To Attack: Most of these companies define a specific scope, activities out-of-scope can result in legal action!)_

 - [FireBounty](https://firebounty.com/) - Very extensive collection